gerverska/rarefy-demo/README.md

       ..@ metadata       : list()

-The input data shown here has already undergone sample and OTU filtering (e.g., controls have been removed, and OTUs mostly found in negative controls have been removed). `phyloseq` has [functions](https://joey711.github.io/phyloseq/preprocess.html) that can help trim away these samples and OTUs, but there are many ways in which
+The input data shown here has already undergone sample and OTU filtering (i.e., controls have been removed, and OTUs mostly found in negative controls have been removed). `phyloseq` has [functions](https://joey711.github.io/phyloseq/preprocess.html) that can help trim away these samples and OTUs, but there are many ways in which